csuvikg/datapipeline/README.md

 installed and use the `docker-compose -f docker-compose.yml up` command.

 The application can be started with the included Gradle wrapper.
 For that, use the `./gradlew bootRun` command.
-The API will be running on `https://localhost:8080`.
+The index page will be available at `http://localhost:8080`.
+For information on the REST endpoints, see the relevant section.

 ### REST endpoints
 | Endpoint         | HTTP Verb | Function                                                                 |